-The difference between your savings account and your normal current account in the bank is that you can earn some interest in your savings account.
+The difference between your savings account and your normal current account in the bank is that you may earn some interest in your savings account.
 The interest rate is not fixed, but rather depending on the market.

 Some people like to set up a direct debit so that a certain amount of their salary is transferred to the savings account monthly.
 This helps them to set some money aside, while earning some interests.
-You can free to transfer the money from your savings account back to your normal current account at any time.
+You are free to transfer the money from your savings account back to your normal current account at any time.